 - Reflect on what it means to be a creative preschool teacher.

-- Come up with ideas to engage families in promoting children's creativity.
+- Brainstorm ideas to support families in promoting children's creativity.

-- Brainstorm on how to creatively engage with children, coworkers, and families.
+- Identify how to creatively engage with children, coworkers, and families.

 "If you hear a voice within you say, 'You cannot paint,' then by all means paint, and the voice will be silenced." - Vincent Van Gogh

 How do you nurture and sustain creativity in your personal life?
 Are there rituals or activities you engage in that make you feel more connected to your creative self?
 Are there individuals who inspire you to be creative?
 What are some things that spark your creativity?

 How about your professional life?
 What elements of your work environment make you feel creative?
 Is it freedom to plan experiences and use materials?
 Is it supportive coworkers and supervisors?
 Is it guidance and constructive feedback?
 Is it sharing concerns, ideas, and brainstorming solutions when situations arise?
 Is it relationships with children and families?

 Educational psychology professor James Kaufman has identified eight elements of the work environment that cultivate creativity.
 In the Explore section of this lesson, you will have an opportunity to reflect on these elements as they relate to your personal experiences in the preschool classroom.

 What Does It Mean to Be a Creative Preschool Teacher?